Search Archived Marriage Records

 Mrs. Christiansen was an active member in the church where she served as the church pianist and was on the committee to purchase the first organ.

-She was worthy matron of the Archie Chapter of the Eastern Star 380 and served as organist for the Butler Chapter 478.
 She was a member of the Mary Sibley Chapter of the Daughters of the American Revolution, the Cass County Historical Society and the Genealogy Society of Cass County.

-She was past president of the Archie PTA and continued to help the PTA as long as her health permitted.
 She was also a member of the Cass County Extension Council, a leader of the Archie 4-H Club and taught Red Cross courses in home nursing.
 She was a member of the Archie Extension Club and was a charter member of the Better Homes Club of Archie.

-Preceding her in death were her parents; her husband, Alton Christiansen, on June 29, 1999; an
+Preceding her in death were her parents; her husband, Alton Christiansen, on June 29, 1999; an infant daughter, Dorothy May; a brother, Eldridge; and a sister, Dorothy.

-Surviving are her daughter and son-in-law, Elaine and Stanley Gunnels, and a son and daughter-in-law, Harold and Marcia Christiansen, all of Archie; four grandchildren, Deborah Bellis and husband, Eddie, Raylun Christiansen and wife, Amber, John Christiansen and wife, Becky, and Lisa Hern and husband, James; six great-grandsons and a great-granddaughter; a great-great-stepgrandson and a great-great-granddaughter.
+Surviving are her daughter and son-in-law, Elaine and Stanley Gunnels, and a son and daughter-in-law, Harold and Marcia Christiansen, all of Archie; four grandchildren, Deborah Bellis and husband, Eddie, Raylun Christiansen and wife, Amber, John Christiansen and wife, Becky, and Lisa Hern and husband, James; six great-grandsons and a great-granddaughter; a great-great-step-grandson and a great-great-granddaughter.

 Honorary casket bearers were Dustin Christiansen, Tyler Hern, Dakota Christiansen, Landon Hern, Larry Hess, Jerry Hess and Robert Christiansen.